Jan Crawford

-Jan Crawford, also known as Jan Crawford Greenburg, is a television journalist, author, and attorney.
+Jan Crawford Greenburg is an American television journalist, author, and attorney.
 She serves as a political correspondent and chief legal correspondent for CBS News and previously for ABC News.
 She appears regularly on the CBS Evening News, Face the Nation, CBS This Morning, and CBS News Sunday Morning.
 She led CBS News's coverage of the 2012 Presidential Elections.
 She is a New York Times bestselling author of Supreme Conflict: The Inside Story of the Struggle for Control of the United States Supreme Court and also a member of the New York State Bar Association.

-Early life
+Early life and education

-Crawford grew up on a farm in Baileyton, Alabama, graduating from Albert P. Brewer High School, then graduated from the University of Alabama in 1987 and from the University of Chicago Law School in 1993.
+Crawford grew up on a farm in Baileyton, Alabama.
+She graduated from Albert P. Brewer High School, then enrolled at the University of Alabama, where she obtained her Bachelor of Arts in 1987.
+Crawford graduated from the University of Chicago Law School in 1993.

 Career

 She joined the Chicago Tribune as a reporter in 1987.
 After graduating from law school, she began covering legal affairs for the Tribune, which put her on the Supreme Court beat in 1994.
 In 1996, she won the Tribune's top reporting award for her work in a 13-part series on the South a generation after the civil rights movement.
 In 2001, her work was honored with the Tribune's top reporting award.
 In his first television interview, Chief Justice John Roberts talked to Crawford about the court, his views on the law, and his life since taking office.
 Justice John Paul Stevens also chose Crawford for his first network television interview, reflecting on his memories of the man who appointed him to the Supreme Court in 1975, former President Gerald R. Ford, on the occasion of Ford's funeral.